• Skip to main content

 You might envision that just wearing your aligners is all you need to do.
 And to a great extent that is correct.

-But by paying a little bit of attention to how things are progressing in terms of aligner fit, you can help to ensure that your case is kept on track by confirming that each set of appliances has accomplished their intended task.
+But by paying a little bit of attention to how things are progressing in terms of aligner fit, you can help to ensure that your case is kept on track by confirming that each set of appliances has accomplished its intended task.

 What to look for.